mareyna356/javascript-mock-bank-backend/README.md

   "updatedAt": string
 }
 ```
-The response will be an empty array instead if there are no users.
+The response will be an empty array if there are no users.

 #### Create a new account holder (cuentahabiente): `POST /cuentahabientes`
-Body:
+Body ("id" has to be a non-0 and non-negative integer; "edad" has to be a non-negative integer):
 ```
 {
   "id": number,